'I Started The Media Men List,' Reveals Woman Behind Viral Sexual Misconduct Document

 "I only wanted to create a place for women to share their stories of harassment and assault without being needlessly discredited or judged," Moira Donegan wrote in an essay published by New York magazine's The Cut website Wednesday night.
 "The hope was to create an alternate avenue to report this kind of behavior and warn others without fear of retaliation."

 Donegan is a former editor at the New Republic who also worked at the magazine n+1.
-She's written for The New Yorker, the London Review of Books, and Bookforum magazine.
+She has written for The New Yorker, the London Review of Books and Bookforum magazine.

 Donegan says she never anticipated the list would go public; she now calls herself naive for believing it could stay private.
 She also says she didn't expect that naming a man as a harasser would have consequences for him, describing it as a notion born out of cynicism.